gadicc/fview-sizeconstraint/README.md

 Notes:

-1. Seems to be a bug in ordering that I'm looking into, when changing routes
+1. Be sure to translate your zIndex if using with RenderController (or any other situation where famo.us recreates the DOM)
 1. scaleX,Y,Z is broken in famous-views < 0.1.33
+1. There does seem to be a positioning issue which warrants further investigation

 ## Examples: